 Don't forget to give the business end of your stick blender the same treatment.
 One source suggests turning the stick blender on high in hot, soapy water with bleach, to make sure that the nooks and crannies of the moving parts are thoroughly clean.

 Some people skip using a preservative if they make lotions for personal use in small batches.
 Make sure to keep them refrigerated, and use them within two weeks.
 A key thing to remember about lotions is that they grow bacteria easily and rapidly.
 Bacteria can be present in a lotion in horrendous numbers and still be undetectable to the naked eye.
 In other words, it goes bad way before it looks or smells like it's gone bad.

-Professionals suggest that you heat the water phase of your lotion to 167ºF (75ºC) and hold at that temperature for 20 minutes, to kill bacteria.
-The oil phase should be heated to the same temperature but don't need to be held at that temperature.
+Professionals suggest that you heat the water phase of your lotion to 167ºF (75ºC) and hold it at that temperature for 20 minutes, to kill bacteria.
+The oil phase should be heated to the same temperature but doesn't need to be held at that temperature.

 Ways to Blend the Lotion

 If at all possible, use a stick blender or immersion blender to mix emulsions.
 A lotion needs high shear to get the particle size as small as possible for a more stable emulsion.
 High shear is possible with a stick blender, but not by an electric mixer.
 I have used electric mixers to make stable lotions successfully, but you should use a stick blender.

 Water and oils emulsify best if they are about the same temperature when blended together.